UvA-FNWI/parallel-demo/reference/Assignment-2-OpenMP-Primes.md

 ```
 - Look at `slurm-xxxx.out` for the result of the run (there should be 67001 primes)
 - Write down the number of workers used, and the computation time
-- Edit the specification `-N 1` in `primes-mpi-sbatch.sh` to run with a different number of processors,
+- Edit the specification `OMP_NUM_THREADS` in `primes-mpi-sbatch.sh` to run with a different number of threads,
 and make a speedup table.
+The default expression evaluates to 16 on the Lisa nodes.